Business Letter Format – Structure, Templates, Examples

 How to Write a Business Letter?

-To begin with, business letters should be written on the company’s letterhead.
+To begin with, such letters should be written on the company’s letterhead.
 There should be between 1 to 1.5 inches of a margin on all sides of the page.
-There are basic elements that all business letters should have:
+There are basic elements that all such documents should have:

 • Contact details of the sender